Landscaping An Outdoor Oasis On The Cheap

 Galvanized trough planting.
 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-I have a *terracotta watering spike to keep the jalapeno watered.
+A *terracotta watering spike and repurposed bottle keeps the jalapeno watered.
 I thought the Dos XX bottle was apropos!

 Terracotta plant watering spike.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

-To tie into my galvanized theme, RancherMan even set up a rainwater catchment system using another galvanized water trough.
+To tie into my galvanized theme, RancherMan set up a rainwater catchment system using another livestock water trough.

 Rainwater catchment in galvanized tub.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see I'm landscaping it beautifully on the cheap. #TexasHomesteader